So, if you’re wondering whether or not you should tip that French taxi driver or the super-friendly French waiter, read on.

 Do You Tip In France or is it rude?

-And yes, you can tip in France, but you don’t have to.
-No one will call you bad names under their breath if you don’t or come chasing after you either.
+And if you don’t tip in France, no one will call you bad names under their breath or come chasing after you because no one expects a tip.

 How much do you tip in France?

-When someone does leave a tip in France, it’s usually a euro coin or two euro coins, and not based on a percentage.
-And when someone does give a tip, it’s nowhere near 10%, 15%, or 20% like in the US or Canada.
+When someone does leave a tip, it’s usually a euro coin or two euro coins, and not based on a percentage.
+And when someone does give a tip, it’s nowhere near 10%, 15%, or 20%, like in the US or Canada.

-This simple concept confused me because it’s not a black-and-white answer.
+This simple concept confused me at first because it’s not a black-and-white answer.

 Why are tips in France so much lower than in other countries?